 Legitimation Code Theory (LCT) emerged as a framework for the study of knowledge and education and is now being used to analyse a growing range of social and cultural practices across increasingly different institutional and national contexts, both within and beyond education.

-* Join the email forum to discuss ideas *
+* Join the EMAIL FORUM to discuss ideas *

-*Check out research groups and events near you*
+*Check out GROUPS AND EVENTS near you*

 June 17-19, 2015, in Cape Town, South Africa

 REGISTRATION CLOSES: 31 March 2015!

 Visit the website now for more details: CONFERENCE WEBSITE